1. Home

 Other themes

 WooCommerce Lead Time includes some fallbacks that work with most themes that have this problem, however the code structure in some themes does not allow us to filter this behavior.
 If this happens with your theme, then you need to make some template or function modifications to correct the issue.
+If you'd like us to do this for you then you can use our plugin customization service.

 Generally, you will need to look at where the availability is output in the theme, and check if it is being passed through esc_html in the template/function and change this to wp_kses_post.